 When Hartford was known as the Queen City of New England, the kingpin of its sports scene was Harry N. Anderson.
-He was a local promoter of athletics and a member of the United States Olympic Committee.
+He was a promoter of athletics and a member of the United States Olympic Committee.
 Anderson established dozens of baseball leagues including the Hartford Twilight League in 1929.
 Most notably, he arranged the first amateur game played on foreign soil, a feat that landed his Hartford-based team in the National Baseball Hall of Fame.

 Born on February 5, 1885, Harry Anderson was the son of Danish immigrants.
 His father, Jeef H. “Dave” Anderson was an engineer at Underwood Typewriter.
 His mother, Mary C. Smedgaard died at 27, before young Harry’s first birthday.
 He came of age in the working class neighborhood of Frog Hollow where baseball was immensely popular.
 In 1899, Anderson earned his high school degree from the Brown School on Market Street in Hartford.

 Anderson organized his first baseball league, Hartford’s Church League, in the summer of 1904.
 Teams came from Church of the Good Shepherd, Trinity Church, St. John’s Episcopal and Christ Church.
 He was Church League president and player-manager of the Christ Church Crusaders.
-The Church League hosted annual awards banquet at Caldwell Hart Colt Memorial Parish House, frequently attended by Mayor William F. Henney and Gustave Fischer, organizer of the Factory League.
+The league hosted annual awards banquet at Caldwell Hart Colt Memorial Parish House, frequently attended by Mayor William F. Henney and Gustave Fischer, organizer of the Factory League.
 Fischer owned a department store in Hartford, where Anderson gained employment selling sporting goods.

 While in charge of the Church League, Anderson began a new entity called the Fraternal Baseball League in 1907.
 The loop had eight entries: YMCA, Masons, Elks, Moose, Red Men, Royal Arcanum, Knights of Columbus, Oddfellows and Pythias.
 Anderson was league president and part-time umpire.
 Games were played at the baseball field at Trinity College and on the newly established skin diamonds at Colt Park.
 When summer ended, he coordinated the Fraternal Bowling League made up of the same benevolent organizations.

-Early in 1912, Anderson was president of the Hartford Amateur Basketball League and the Fraternal Bowling League.
+Early in 1912, Anderson was busy as president of the Hartford Amateur Basketball League and the Fraternal Bowling League.
 Then, to the surprise of many, he chartered a trip for Bermuda to promote tourism and amateur baseball.
 He first traveled alone via the Steam Ship Oceana from New York City to Bermuda’s capital of Hamilton.
-When he arrived, Anderson sent postcards to his sponsors, Gustave Fischer and a travel agent named H. R. Gridley.
-Anderson hatched plans for a series between local Bermudans and an all-star team from Hartford.
+When he arrived, Anderson sent postcards to his sponsors: Gustave Fischer and a travel agent named H. R. Gridley.
+Anderson hatched plans for a series between Bermudans and an all-star team from Hartford.

 When a reporter learned of the Bermuda excursion, he quipped that Anderson had probably organized an island police force because, “He regards as lost each week that he does not organize something.”
 Anderson came back to Hartford and described Bermuda as having a fine venue for baseball.
 According to his boss Gustave Fischer, Anderson was the most popular man in the city because his telephone was inundated by players seeking a trip to Bermuda.
 Anderson and manager Luke J. Crowe recruited Hartford’s best available amateurs to what was called the All-City League team.
 In the wintry weeks before their departure, the players conditioned and stretched their limbs at the State Armory.